slethao/E-commerce-Behavior-Analysis-Platform-for-customers-/README.md

-This project does analysis on amazon customer reivews on various products from 2013 through 2014 using batch ingestions to create a Directed Acyclic Graph (DAG) that will format and securly store data that will be readily avaibale to use for the natural language model (NLM) that will be used to do sentimental analysi on the 5-star reivew and reviewer text comments.
+This project does analysis on amazon customer reivews on various products from 2013 through 2014 using batch ingestions to create a Directed Acyclic Graph (DAG) that will format and securly store data that will be readily avaibale to use for the natural language model (NLM) that will be used to do sentimental analysis on the 5-star reivew and reviewer text comments.

 Groups in Dataset:
 | <span style="color:#c3b6fd;">Groups</span> | Description |